Understanding the Role of a Co-Applicant in Education Loans

 Risks and Responsibilities

-Legal Obligation: The lender can ask either the borrower or cosigner for repayment, sometimes even the cosigner first!
+Legal Obligation: The lender can approach either the student or the co-applicant for repayment at any time.

-• Easier loan approval, which is especially helpful for students just starting out.
+• Easier loan approval, especially for students with no credit history.

-• On-time repayments help the student build their own credit history.
+• On-time repayments help the student build their own CIBIL history from scratch.

-Co-Signer vs Co-Applicant vs Co-Borrower vs Guarantor: Key Differences
+Co-Applicant vs Co-Borrower vs Guarantor: Key Differences in India

 Meaning